PM Modi chairs conference of chief secretaries heralding a new era of cooperative federalism - ExBulletin

 PM Modi chairs conference of chief secretaries heralding a new era of cooperative federalism

-New Delhi [India]Jan.
-6 (ANI): Prime Minister Narendra Modi chaired the national conference of chief secretaries focused on achieving rapid and sustained economic growth in partnership with states in the nation’s capital on Friday.
+New Delhi: Prime Minister Narendra Modi chaired the national conference of chief secretaries focused on achieving rapid and sustained economic growth in partnership with states in the nation’s capital on Friday.

 With this vision in mind, PM Modi conceptualized this conference, which was first held in June 2022 in Dharamshala.